lirondos/structured-perceptron-postagger/README.md

 # structured-perceptron-postagger
-Implementation of a structured perceptron POS tagger with Viterbi decoding
+Implementation of a structured perceptron POS tagger with Viterbi decoding.
+See ```report.pdf``` for documentation.